Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: Posterior Inference

-\paragraph{SC-DPM.} The sampling scheme detailed in Appendix \ref{B} provides draws under the noncentered DPM model.
-However, as discussed in Section \ref{SC-DPM_sec}, it is not identifiable and we need to post-process the MCMC samples to make inferences under the SC-DPM parameter-expanded model \cite{Dunson2010}.
+\paragraph{Semi-Centered DPM Processes.} The sampling scheme detailed in the Supplementary Materials provides draws under the noncentered DPM model.
+However, as discussed in Section \ref{SC-DPM_sec}, it is not identifiable, and we need to post-process the MCMC samples to make inferences under the SC-DPM parameter-expanded model \cite{Dunson2010}.
 Since it is a semi-centered model that naturally constrains the raters' systematic bias $\{\tau_j\}_1^J$ to have zero mean, a few location transformations are needed.
 After computing $\eta_H$ according to \ref{Moments_2} for each iteration, the samples of $\mu_0,\mu_G,\{\theta_i\}_1^I$ and $\{\tau_j\}_1^J$ are computed:

 The first three are due to the location transformation of $\tau_j$ and have to be considered for inference purposes under the SC-DPM model.